stoating/usermanager-overkill/readme.md

   - ``cd /home/app && cp update_me.env .env``
   - edit the .env file to your liking
   - ``nano .env``
-  - in my case, i needed to change the cpu architecture from amd64 to x64
+  - in my case, i needed to change the underlying platform from linux-amd64 to linux-x64. this is used for [downloading tailwindcss](/https://github.com/tailwindlabs/tailwindcss/releases/tag/v3.4.4>)

 - now you will need to run the docker-compose file
   - ``docker compose up -d``
-  - you may need to mess around with commands like ``docker compose down`` and ``docker compose up --force-recreate``
+  - you may need to mess around with commands like ``docker compose down``, ``docker compose up --build`` and ``docker compose up --force-recreate``
   - you can clear out your old containers and volumes with:
   - ``docker system prune -a --volumes``